sanskrit/raw_etexts_english/blogs/manasataramgini/2014-06-28_the-indrajala-suktam-and-the-atharvan-military-ritual.md

 +++
-title = "The indrajAla-sUktaM and the atharvan militaryxa0ritual"
+title = "The indrajAla-sUktaM and the atharvan military ritual"

 +++
 An atharvan military ritual for kShatriya-s headed to war involves